-If your clinic is looking to, or has recently updated to BP Premier Indigo SP1 or Jade, there will be some changes to your workflow for some products.
+If your practice is looking to, or has recently updated to BP Premier Indigo SP1 or Jade, there will be some changes to your workflow for some products.

 In this article

 How does upgrading your BP version affect HotDoc?

 |When upgrading from an older version of BP to BP Premier Indigo SP1 or higher (Jade and Saffron), you may find that some functionality of HotDoc will change.|

 See the below table to understand the changes to your workflows per product:

 Amber: You can continue to use the product, however there may be some changes to your workflow

 When updating to Best Practice Indigo SP1 or Jade SP1, you will need to start managing all patients SMS consent preferences in HotDoc Sidebar.